AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 i.
 Accept the new invitation by clicking the 'Accept Invitation' button and signing in using Adobe Identity.

 ii.
 On the Adobe login page, please sign in with an existing Adobe ID.

+iii.
+You must first log in to the Marketo Engage instance for any previously bookmarked URL on the engage-xx.marketo.com domain you're navigating to.

 `3.` **Contact**: If you have any questions or need assistance after your account is migrated, or if your account isn't migrated and you lost access to Marketo Engage, please reach out to the Marketo Engage migration team at `[your internal contact email/phone]`.